 The basic principle of a Rum and Coke is that it should be easy and unfussy.
 That means that if you want to elevate the drink, you can’t deviate from the two ingredient structure.
 Instead you have to opt for higher quality ingredients.
 That could be Mexican Coke or craft colas like Boylan's or better quality rums.
 To find the best rums to pair with cola, we tasted our way through a slew of rum and Coke combinations.
 Here are the five best that we found.
 Your tropical Highball will never be the same.

-This is the classic iteration of this two ingredient cocktail.
+classic iteration of this two ingredient cocktail.
 If you’re at a bar in the Caribbean (especially in Puerto Rico) chances are you will be served this combo if you order a Cuba Libre.
 Light, crisp and subtly sweet, Bacardi Superior is the perfect companion to the rich, molasses-y flavor of cola.
 With a squeeze of fresh lime juice it is refreshing and downright chuggable.

 Distilled on St. Croix in the Virgin Islands, Captain Morgan’s white rum is another staple used for this two-ingredient classic.
 It is slightly sweeter than Bacardi Superior (or any other rum on this list), so if you have a sweet tooth, this should be your go-to.
 If you’d prefer a drier drink, swap out the usual Coke for a less sweet craft cola.
 The rum lends notes of fresh coconut, vanilla and a peppery spice.
 And, like the Bacardi-based Highball, this take on the Rum and Coke is even more refreshing with a squeeze of fresh lime.